 Proper tattoo numbing creams and tattoo numbing sprays will contain a topical anesthetic.
 And the most common topical anesthetic used in tattoo numbing products is lidocaine.

 Lidocaine is the topical anesthetic most dentists use.
-And anybody whose sat in a dentists chair knows just how numb (and drooling) lidocaine can make you.
+And anybody who has sat in a dentists chair knows just how numb (and drooling) lidocaine can make you.
+A good tattoo numbing product will use the maximum allowable strength of 5% lidocaine.

 Some formulations of tattoo numbing products will include mixtures of lidocaine, prilocaine, tetracaine and epinephrine in varying degrees and mixtures.
+And when choosing a tattoo numbing product, it’s important that the product states exactly what’s in it.

-Some disreputable tattoo numbing products will claim online that they numb areas for many hours.
+Some disreputable tattoo numbing products will claim online, that they numb areas for many hours.
 But they don’t contain a topical anesthetic and they don’t numb anything!
+If the product doesn’t clearly list its ingredients, you should treat it like it’s a fake and ignore it.

 I’ve personally used dozens of different tattoo numbing creams over the years and have found most of them to be effective.
 And I recently tested a numbing cream with Lidocaine 5%, Prilocaine 5% and Epinephrine 1% when I got the blackout sleeve on my right arm.

-Tattoo Aftercare Creams
+Buy Your Tattoo Aftercare Creams In Advance!

-The main purpose of a tattoo aftercare cream is to stop the new tattoo from drying out and becoming scabby, crispy or cracking.
+You’re going to need a tattoo aftercare cream for your new tattoo.
+The main purpose of a tattoo aftercare cream, is to stop the new tattoo from drying out and becoming scabby, crispy or cracking.

-And if your tattoo does scab up or get infected leading to areas dropping ink it means you’ll need another trip to the tattooist.
-And more money to have the area touched up.
+You need to keep your new tattoo supple and moist.
+Or you risk having parts of your tattoo deteriorate and the color fall out.
+And if your tattoo does scab up or get infected leading to areas dropping ink, it means you’ll need another trip to the tattooist.
+Spending more money to have the area touched up.

 I use tattoo specific aftercare creams because they’re designed to stop the tattoo from drying out and have antiseptic qualities to prevent infections.
 The good ones are also formulated to have no nasty chemicals that could negatively affect the quality of a new tattoo.

 You want to avoid creams that have alcohol, petroleum, lanolin, mineral oils, parabens, phthalates and fragrances.
 These can irritate the new tattoo, cause infections or simply make your new tattoo a heck of a lot more itchy.
+And remember you’re not allowed to scratch your new tattoo no matter how itchy it gets!

-The same ingredients you should avoid in the creams you use on your new tattoos should also be avoided in the soaps you use to clean your new tattoo.
+Soap is something that most people forget when getting their first tattoo.
+But it is an important component in a proper tattoo aftercare routine.
+The same ingredients you should avoid in the creams you use on your new tattoos, should also be avoided in the soaps you use to clean your new tattoo.

-Following your tattoo appointment your tattooist will wrap your new tattoo.
+Following your tattoo appointment, your tattooist will wrap your new tattoo.
 They will likely wrap your new tattoo in cling wrap (plastic wrap) and use tape to hold it on.
+This makeshift bandage should only be worn for 1-3 hours.
+It’s to allow you to get home.

 Once home, you need to remove the bandage and properly clean the new tattoo of all excess blood, ointment, ink and plasma.
 You need to clean off all that goo using soap.

-If you just use the regular soap you have in your shower you risk irritating your new tattoo.
+If you just use the regular soap you have in your shower, you risk irritating your new tattoo.
 Most supermarket brand soaps have fragrances and chemicals you don’t want on your fresh tattoo.

 Specialty tattoo soaps like aftercare creams are free of alcohol, petroleum, lanolin, mineral oils, parabens, phthalates and fragrances.

-Clothes to wear to your tattoo appointment
+Organize The Clothes You Will wear to your appointment

-If you don’t have loose fitting, dark colored clothing to wear to your tattoo appointment you should get some in advance.
+If you don’t have loose fitting, dark colored clothing to wear to your tattoo appointment, you should get some in advance.
+I wear our basic tees for upper body tattoos and they work a treat.

 With the buy 3 and get the fourth free offer our Tattoo Vagabond Basic Tees are less than $10 each.
 They have a great fit and are made from smooth 100% combed and ring spun cotton.
 They’re the perfect t-shirt for wearing to your tattoo session.